 – Be sure to note whether an image is a (detail) or (installation view) in the title.

-If you are applying in the Interdisciplinary Work category, you may also include video/film work samples are:
+If you are applying in the Interdisciplinary Work category, you may also include video/film work samples.

-Applicants may upload up-to 2 video excerpts of their work.
-Each excerpt can not exceed 2 minutes in duration.
+You may upload up to 2 video excerpts of your work.
+Each excerpt cannot exceed 2 minutes in duration.
 Excerpts can be taken from one individual work or two separate full length works.
 Please use the following specifications for each work sample:

-File name: Labeled with applicant’s last name and a number, e.g “Smith01.mov”
+File name: Labeled with your last name and a number, e.g “Smith01.mov”